It's a New Day in Public Health.

 - Treatment may be paid by Medicaid.

 Early detection is the key to successful treatment.
-Please call us right away if you are having new breast pain, breast lumps, nipple discharge or other changes.
+Please call the Florida Department of Health in Charlotte County (DOH-Charlotte) right away if you are having new breast pain, breast lumps, nipple discharge, or other changes.

 Additional Information